-Don’t wait until an actual disaster event occurs before you test out your recovery plan — testing is a critical part of disaster recovery planning.
+Don’t wait until an actual disaster event occurs before you test out your IT disaster recovery plan — testing is a critical part of disaster recovery planning.
 It helps you know if your documentation and processes make sense and are complete, as well as if backups are reliable.
 Test quarterly, annually, or whenever significant changes occur.
 Allow others to review or test the plan to help prevent confusion and to find anything that was potentially missed.

 Step 5: Refine/Revise/Repeat

-A disaster recovery plan is a living document that requires routine updating.
+A backup and disaster recovery plan is a living document that requires routine updating.
 Changes such as employee turnover, software, or overall business objectives will affect your plan.
 After making any changes, have someone review it again — accidentally deleting one paragraph could substantially alter the entire process.

 For more details on these steps, a disaster recovery plan checklist, and a business continuity and disaster recovery tabletop exercise you can perform with your team, download the CIO’s Guide to Disaster Recovery Planning.